mediadrop/mediadrop/doc/install/mac-os.rst

 Mac OS X
 ----------------------------------------------

-Installing MediaCore CE on a Mac is a bit more complicated than doing so on Linux because Mac OS does not come with all the required packages.
+Installing MediaDrop on a Mac is a bit more complicated than doing so on Linux because Mac OS does not come with all the required packages.
 However once it is working you can run MediaCore on Mac just fine.